montoash/nhl_prediction_gpt/knowledge_base/model_card.md

-# NFL Win Prediction Model Card
+# NHL Win Prediction Model Card

-**Model Purpose**: To provide a calibrated win probability and an uncertainty-aware prediction set for NFL matchups.
+**Model Purpose**: To provide a calibrated win probability and an uncertainty-aware prediction set for NHL matchups.

 **Model Type**: XGBoost Classifier wrapped with a MAPIE Conformal Prediction layer.